If you received a high water bill, many reasons could have caused this. From a burst pipe to a leaky toilet, let’s take a closer look.

 We’ve already covered the average cost of a water bill on the Gold Coast so check that out too.

 We have been servicing residential and commercial properties since 2002 throughout the Gold Coast region.
-Looking for an emergency plumber or need general plumbing maintenance in the Gold Coast area?
+Need some help with leak detection on the Gold Coast or need general plumbing maintenance in the Gold Coast area?
 Then contact us today.

 With that out the way, let’s dive right in.